Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

 #### 3.)
 Fetching Financial News:
   The get_latest_news function leverages the News API to fetch the latest financial news linked to the given stock symbol provided by the user.
 #### 4.)
 Text Processing and Cleaning:
-  clean_text function cleans the text by removing URLs, emails, and special characters.
+  Clean_text function cleans the text by removing URLs, emails, and special characters.
 #### 5.)
 Loading and Using Machine Learning Models:
   The code loads various Transformer models, such as finbert for financial sentiment analysis, bart for summarizing news, and sentence_transformer for generating text embeddings.
 #### 6.)
 Generate dense vector representations: